saramcel/Group5_Final_Project/README.md

     </p>
 </details>

 - The Diabetic column for the original database had 4 different groupings with a spectrum of statuses in regards to diabetes.
-To reduce the confusing and potenitally flucuating degrees of diabetes.
+To reduce the confusing and potentially fluctuating degrees of diabetes.
 The groupings were reduced into the following Diabetes Bins.
 <details><summary>Expand to see the Diabetic -> Diabetes Bins</summary>
   <p>
     <table>